 How many primary care physicians see their patients once a year, and give them this same list of seven "simple" recommendations, only to see them come back the next year with the same results or worse?

-Before you start to beat yourself up over your inability to measure up to the AHA’s “Simple 7″ lifestyle improvements, let’s look at each of them from a life coach’s perspective.
+Before you start to beat yourself up over your inability to measure up to the AHA's "Simple 7" lifestyle improvements, let's look at each of them from a life coach's perspective."Get active"

 What does this mean?
 On the AHA website, three suggestions are provided for "moving more".
 Parking farther away from the office door, taking the stairs instead of the elevator, and doing active fun activities with your children (including an endorsement for Nintendo's Wii).